Carltheo Zeitschel: Interwar period

-He was a member of the SS holding the rank of major while in Paris (1940),.
-More precisely, Ray states that he was operating in the military Secret Field Police.
+He was a member of the Schutzstaffel (SS) holding the rank of Sturmbannführer (major) while in Paris (1940).
+According to Roland Ray, Zeitschel served in the military's Secret Field Police.

 World War II

-When the Germans invaded Poland on 1 September 1939, Zeitschel was commanded to Warsaw where he dealt in looting politically valuable documents and art treasures from diplomatic missions of enemy as well neutral states.
-He was then a member of the Sonderkommando Künsberg, the special unit controlled by the Foreign Office and in particular by the Foreign Minister Joachim von Ribbentrop which systematically pillaged cultural and art treasures and any other item of political interest from the territories occupied by Germany.
+When the Germans invaded Poland on 1 September 1939, Zeitschel was ordered to Warsaw, where he participated in the looting of politically valuable documents and art treasures from diplomatic missions, as well neutral states.
+He was a member of the Sonderkommando Künsberg, the special unit controlled by the Foreign Office and in particular by the Foreign Minister Ribbentrop, which systematically pillaged cultural and art treasures and other items of political interest from the territories occupied by Germany.

-In 1940 Zeitschel followed the ‘’Sonderkommando Künsberg’’ in its move to the western front.
+In 1940 Zeitschel followed the ‘’Sonderkommando Künsberg’’ in its move to the Western Front.
 In June, with Ribbentrop's authorization, Zeitschel was brought to the German Embassy in Paris by the ambassador Otto Abetz.

-First he worked in the Foreign Office liaison desk to the military commander of France.
-He was then tasked by ambassador Abetz in looting and then closing the foreign missions in Paris, as well as in plundering Jewish art collections and galleries, and ferrying the booty "to the custody of the German embassy".
+Initially, he staffed the Foreign Office liaison desk to the military commander of France.
+Zeitschel was then tasked by ambassador Abetz to loot and then close the foreign missions in Paris, to plunder Jewish art collections and galleries, and to transfer the booty "to the custody of the German embassy".